 The French Knot embroidery stitch always impresses!
 It can be a little tricky to master, but once you have it down, you will go back to this stitch again and again.

 The French Knot is part of the knotted family of embroidery stitches.
 It can be used singularly or arranged in a group to provide great texture to a piece.
 The twisted knot sits slightly raised from your embroidery piece.
 Stitch them in rows for lines, massed together for fillings or singly for powdering.
-When using the French Knot for a line, stitch from right to left, or whatever direction feels easiest.
+When using this stitch for a line, stitch from right to left, or whatever direction feels easiest.
 We recommend using a hoop to hold your material, so it stays taut.